 Swimming is a great low-impact cardiovascular exercise.
 If you swim and feel an increase in hunger a few hours after your workout, you are not alone.
 Research shows that swimming can increase appetite.

-While the exact reason that swimming causes hunger isn’t clear, some research suggests it is due to body temperature.
-The cool water of the pool can decrease body temperature and constrict blood vessels in the skin, which can influence the action of hormones that control appetite.
+While the exact reason swimming causes hunger isn’t apparent, some research suggests it is due to body temperature.
+The pool's cool water can decrease body temperature and constrict blood vessels in the skin, which can influence the action of hormones that control appetite.

-It’s important to pay attention to your hunger and eating patterns to ensure that swimming doesn’t cause you to increase your food intake.
-There are a few things you can do to control your appetite and stay on track to reach your fitness goals.
+Here are a few things you can do to control your appetite and stay on track to reach your fitness goals:

 - Warm up after your workout.
 Raising your body temperature after swimming may help decrease the effects of cold water on your appetite.
 Put on warm clothes, take a short walk, or plan to do your strength training or more cardio following your time in the pool.

 - Eat more often.
-On the days you swim, spread out your meals and snacks so that you are refueling the body every few hours.
+On the days you swim, spread out your meals and snacks to refuel the body every few hours.

 - Stay hydrated.
 When you stay cool in the water during a workout, it is easy to overlook your hydration needs.
-Later, when thirst kicks in, it’s possible to mistake it for hunger.
-Continue to drink fluids at regular intervals before, during and after your workout.
+When thirst kicks in later, it’s possible to mistake it for hunger.
+Continue to drink fluids regularly before, during, and after your workout.